Senior Alex Norris invited for the fourth consecutive year

-That progress has been built with a solid foundation.
-In Dorenkott's first season as Ohio State's head coach (2009), he took a team that hadn't had a Top 5 finish at the Big Ten championships in more than a decade and managed an eighth-place finish that represented an important step in the evolution of the program.
+In Dorenkott's first season as Ohio State's head coach (2009), he took a team that had not finished in the Top 5 at the Big Ten championships in more than a decade and managed an eighth-place finish.
+The squad's performance provided a foundation for the future of Ohio State women's swimming, representing an important step in the evolution of the program.

-In 2010, the Buckeyes held off two other programs to finish in fifth place at the Big Ten championships.
-The Top 5 effort represents the highest finish for the team in 13 years (since the1997 team finished fifth).
+In 2010, the Buckeyes held off two other programs to finish in fifth-place at the Big Ten championships.
+The Top 5 effort represents the highest finish for the team in 13 years (since the 1997 team finished fifth).
 The 399 points was the most scored by Ohio State in 16 years.
-In 2011, the progression continued, as the Scarlet and Gray finished an impressive third at Big Tens and 17th at the NCAA championships.
+In 2011 and 2012, the progression of the program only continued as the Scarlet and Gray concluded each season in the Top 3 of the conference standings.

 A proven winner who inspires that excellence in his swimmers, Dorenkott placed three Big Ten championships - 2002, 2005 and 2006 - on his resume during a 10-year stint as Penn State's women's coach; the Nittany Lions never finished lower than fourth at the women's Big Ten championships during the Dorenkott decade (prior to his arrival, they had never finished higher than fourth).
 His Nittany Lion teams also finished in the Top 20 at the NCAA championships in three of his last five years in State College.